-- If you’ve ingested alcohol while using cocaine — drinking is linked to cocaine staying in the system longer .
+- If you’ve ingested alcohol while using cocaine — drinking alcohol is linked to cocaine staying in the system longer.

-- Your weight, height, and metabolism— cocaine stays in the systems of people with higher body fat percentages the longest.
+- Your weight, height, and metabolism— cocaine stay in the systems of people with higher body fat percentages the longest.

 - Your overall health and pre-existing conditions— your organs are responsible for detoxing your body from foreign substances, including cocaine.
 Certain pre-existing medical conditions can make ridding the body of cocaine take longer, especially if you are dealing with a liver-related condition or liver damage.

-- Hydration levels — cocaine stays in the system of dehydrated people longer because water can help speed up the body’s excretion process of cocaine metabolites.
+- Hydration levels — cocaine stay in the systems of dehydrated people longer because water can help speed up the body’s excretion process of cocaine metabolites.

 The Effects of Cocaine